titumozammel/3c-strategic-approach/README.md

 **Demand Reduction / Operational Noise**

-OSF examines unnecessary recurring operational demand.
+OSF systematically challenges unnecessary recurring operational demand and avoidable operational noise.

 ### 3C

 **Strategic Attention / Context**

-3C determines which context should receive attention.
+3C directs attention toward the Source, Dependency, or Constraint most relevant to the condition being examined.

 ### 5R

 **Tactical Decision / Disposition**

-5R determines the appropriate disposition when recurring operational demand is being challenged.
+5R determines the appropriate disposition of recurring operational demand:

+> **REMOVE → REDUCE → REPLACE → RE-ENGINEER → RETAIN**

 ### HEEn

 **Organizational Enablement**

-HEEn focuses on enabling available Human Energy and capability to become effective application.
+HEEn enables available Human Energy and capability to become effective application by strengthening organizational conditions.

 ### EES

 **Execution Management**

-EES focuses on reliable, adaptive, sustainable execution.
+EES manages reliable, adaptive, sustainable execution.

 The ecosystem can therefore be summarized as:

 > **HEE explains.
-OEOS/OOS organizes.
+OEOS/OOS orchestrates.
 OSF reduces unnecessary demand.
 3C directs attention.
 5R determines disposition.
 HEEn enables application.
 EES manages execution.**

+These mechanisms are **complementary**, not six mandatory stages of a rigid sequence.

 ---

+# 17. 3C AND OSF

+3C and OSF are closely related but distinct.

+### 3C asks:

+> **What context should receive attention?**

+### OSF asks:

+> **Should this recurring operational demand exist at all?**

+3C can help contextualize recurring demand by examining:

+- its Source,
+- its Dependencies,
+- its Constraints.

+Where unnecessary recurring demand is confirmed, OSF provides the broader operating framework for reducing or eliminating it.

+Therefore:

+> **3C contextualizes demand.
+OSF challenges unnecessary demand.**

+---

-# 17. 3C → 5R
+# 18. 3C → 5R

 A particularly important relationship is: